Yassin0xe/wings/README.md

-#WiNgS Tool
+# WiNgS Tool
 ## description
-this is tools is for testing the shellcode and run it to the memory
+ this tools is for testing the shellcodes and run it to the memory ,is created by yassin0xe
 ## install
 to install the wings tool ,basicaly use MakeFile to install it